Bendigo and Other Local Cemeteries

 This project has produced a complete cemetery burial list with hyper links to monumental headstone photographs.

-Bendigo Cemetery has 55,000 interments and this project incorporates a full burial list.
-The Lawn Cemetery sections were not photographed as part of this project but are included in the full burial list.
+Bendigo Cemetery has 56,000 interments and this project incorporates a full burial list.
+The Lawn Cemetery sections were not photographed, in full as part of this project but burials are included in the full burial list.

 Municipality of Bendigo